Today • Islamic Date -

 Donate to Charity

 Although fasting is an integral feature of Ramadan, it’s just one of the things we should be doing to bring ourselves closer to Allah (SWT).
-We should be donating to charity throughout the year; however, giving during Ramadan allows you to reap more rewards.
+We should be donating to charity throughout the year.
+But spiritual rewards from giving are heightened during Ramadan.
 Muslim Aid accepts your donations here.

 These are just some tips on how to fast easily this coming Ramadan and how you can reap the most amounts of benefits from fasting in terms of your health.
 Be sure to check out the Muslim Aid blog for more information on fasting and Ramadan.